דלג לתוכן הראשי

 The Paradox of Size and Age

-In mammals in general, there is a clear rule: larger animals live longer.
+In mammals in general, there is a clear rule: Larger animals live longer.
 An elephant lives 70 years.
 A mouse lives 2-3 years.
-This makes sense: a large body = slow metabolism = less cell damage = longer life.
+It makes sense: a large body = slow metabolism = less cell damage = longer life.

 But in dogs, it's the opposite!
 And it's not an inconsistency.
 It's a phenomenon specific to the species.
-All these dog breeds are the same species biologically, only bred to different sizes through selective breeding.
+All these breeds are biologically the same species, only bred to different sizes through selective breeding.
 So why do large dogs die young?

 A leading theory: IGF-1 (Insulin-like Growth Factor 1).
 This is a hormone that promotes growth.
 Large dogs have high levels of it.
 This allows them to grow to enormous sizes.
 But in the long term, high IGF-1 is linked to cancer, heart disease, and shortened lifespan.